 The landspreading processes employed at this site are detailed further in the site management plan.
 WRS closely monitors spreading operations to ensure contractors practices are consistent with the procedures outlined in the management plan and to ensure application thickness and ponding consent conditions are adhered to.
-The inspection notices received from the TRC imply these processes were implemented satisfactorily during 2022-23.
-Photographs of spreading and rehabilitation operations at the Waikaikai site are attached as Appendix C as further reference.
+The inspection notices received from the TRC imply these processes were implemented satisfactorily during 2023-24.
+Photographs of spreading and rehabilitation operations at the Waikaikai site are attached as Appendix C .